eProsima/Integration-Service-docs/docs/newprotocol.rst

     :start-after: // Include start
     :end-before: // Include end

-The next part isn't mandatory, but we usually add it because it help us making the library portable between different operating systems and keeps the source code clear to read.
+The next part isn't mandatory, but we usually add it because it helps us make the library portable between different operating systems and keeps the source code clear to read.

 .. literalinclude:: new_bridge.cpp